rackerlabs/docs-developer-blog/_posts/2018-06-15-bullet-speed-recovery-using-incrementally-updated-images.md

 ### Introduction

 If it is configured with right options, the IMB feature can significantly reduce database recovery time.
-Though not widely used, this feature the ideal backup methodology for a VLDB.
+Though not widely used, this feature is an ideal backup methodology for a VLDB.
 Image copies of data files are created, and incremental backups are then applied, which roll forward the image copies after each backup operation.